Statistically Meaningful Approximation: a Case Study on Approximating Turing Machines with Transformers: SM approximation of Turing machines with transformers

 \subsection{Proof sketch for Theorem~\ref{thm:turing_approx}}

 Following Lemma~\ref{lem:all_layer}, our goal is to construct a transformer which can simulate Turing machines with large all-layer margin, namely, $\Omega\left(\frac{1}{\poly(\numstates, |\symbset|, \log \Time)}\right)$.
 The fundamental limitation of prior work~\citep{perez2019turing} towards attaining this is that the positional embeddings are required to store values as small as $\frac{1}{\poly(\Time)}$.
 Our construction cannot afford to rely on values this small -- informally, if the construction relies on the exact values of these small entries, then the all layer margin would be at most $\frac{1}{\poly(\Time)}$ because perturbing the layer by the small entries could change the prediction.
 Instead, we propose using $\bin(i)$, the binary encoding of $i$ in $\lceil \log \Time \rceil$ bits, as the positional encoding for timestep $i$.
 This allows us to use unique positional encodings for each timestep which do not rely on arbitrary precision.
-The construction of the transformer is described below.